Divers rescue jumper, good Samaritan from East River

 LOWER EAST SIDE, Manhattan (WABC) --A woman who jumped into the East River naked was fished out during an hour-long search and rescue.
-It all came to an end with officers pulling her from under a dark Lower East Side pier.
+It all came to an end when officers pulled her from under a dark Lower East Side pier.

 The woman, in her 20s, jumped into the water under the Williamsburg Bridge just before 5:45 a.m.
 Thursday morning.

-A good Samaritan who was "just passing by" went in to rescue her, but he quickly swam to shore.
+Good Samaritan Norman Pope, of the Lower East Side was "just passing by" and went in to rescue her.
+He said he quickly swam to shore.

+"I'm looking around, I don't see anyone, so I just jumped, tried to save her, and that didn't work out too (well)," Pope told Eyewitness News.

 Meanwhile, a phalanx of NYPD and FDNY first responders quickly flooded the area, searching for the woman.